Jheller11/LFC-page/planning/readme.md

     * content: required
     * link to external content: optional
     * date created: default value
-    * comments: (new sub-model with author/content?)
+    * comments: (new schema with author/content?)

 ## MVP

-* Users can read all posts
+* Users can read all posts - completed 3/5
-* Users can add a new post
+* Users can add a new post - completed 3/5
-* Users can edit an existing post
+* Users can edit an existing post - completed 3/5

 ## Bronze

-* Users can embed videos on a video page similars to news page
+* Users can embed videos on a video page similars to news page completed 3/5
-* API fetch for information (league standings + upcoming matches)
+* API fetch for information (league standings + upcoming matches) -completed 3/5

 ## Silver